-Places are free and limited.
-To book, please send an email to me at Claire.French@warwick.ac.uk – including your name, a couple of sentences on work that you have been involved in and why this workshop interests you.
+Update 24th FEB 2020: This workshop is now full and running a wait list.
+To join this wait list, please send an email to me at Claire.French@warwick.ac.uk – including your name, a couple of sentences on work that you have been involved in and why this workshop interests you.

 The event listing on the Creative Multilingualism site is here.
 Looking forward to my next blog post about the event.

 This workshop is supported by Slanguages, Creative Multilingualism, Birmingham City University and the Institute of Advanced Studies at the University of Warwick.
 Pictured: A workshop that I facilitated for the Old Vic’s community company @ Jerwood Studios